 - Found Boston Common is in the Theater District, Chinatown’s neighbor.
 Inside a Georgian building, the period pieces harken to 19th century Boston high society – how else would you want to spend your trip?

-If you prefer to stay in a hotel, we recommend searching using HotelsCombined, a hotel search engine that aggregates every hotel “discount” site into one spot, so you know you’re getting the best deal!
+If you prefer to stay in a hotel, we recommend searching using Kayak, a price comparison site that aggregates every hotel “discount” site into one spot, so you know you’re getting the best deal!

 How to Get to Boston